tejavarma-aln/QrCodeForPayments-Compiled/README.md

 2) .Net Framework 4.x.x

-3) Download/Clone all the files (PaymentsQr.dl,QrCoder.dll,Payment QR.tcp)
+3) Download/Clone all the files (PaymentsQr.dl,QrCoder.dll,PaymentsQr.tdl or PaymentsQrPrime.tdl)

 You can Download from here : https://dotnet.microsoft.com/download/dotnet-framework/net40